iloveitaly/simple_structured_logger/README.md

 # SimpleStructuredLogger

 Dead-simple structured logging in ruby with a dead-simple codebase.
+No dependencies, everything logs to stdout, and simple hooks to customize.
 That's it.

 ```ruby
 gem 'simple_structured_logger'